This toolkit explains Ofsted Parent View. Schools can use it to encourage parents and carers to share their experiences of their child’s school.

 Changes to Ofsted Parent View

-From September 2019, we are updating what we ask in the Ofsted Parent View survey so that it links more closely to Ofsted’s new education inspection framework.
+In September 2019 we updated the questions we ask in the Ofsted Parent View survey so that it links more closely to Ofsted’s new education inspection framework.

 The survey continues to ask parents how strongly they agree or disagree with statements about their child’s school, though the focus of what we ask parents has changed.